Abdurrehman-9/mimic-patient-analytics/README.md

-# AI for Smarter Patient Care
+# AI for Smarter Patient Care    -- MIMIC-IV Patient Analytics
 ------------------------------------------------------------------------

 ## From scattered clinical records to one patient story